-iDigHardware.com provides information on code requirements for doors and hardware, managed by me – Lori Greene, Manager – Codes & Resources for Allegion.
-The site was created in 2009, and was originally called iHateHardware.com because of the number of architects and specifiers I worked with at the time who would gladly hand their hardware-related duties off to me.
-Most of them really, really hated to deal with all of the complexities of door openings, and the potential costs involved with fixing mistakes.
-I created the site to help them find answers to their code questions, and give them an easy way to reach me if they needed help with a specific project.
+iDigHardware.com provides information on code requirements for doors and hardware, and is managed by me – Lori Greene, Manager – Codes & Resources for Allegion.
+I created the site in 2009, and it was originally called iHateHardware.com because of the number of architects and specifiers I worked with at the time who would gladly hand their hardware-related duties off to me.
+Most of them really, REALLY hated to deal with all of the complexities of door openings, and the potential costs involved with fixing mistakes.
+I hoped they would use the site to find answers to their code questions, and through the site they would have an easy way to reach me if they needed help with a specific project.

 I usually post something on iDigHardware every weekday.
 It might be a question someone has asked, a technical article, an interesting product application, or a relevant news story.
 On Wordless Wednesdays I post a photo of something that has left me wordless – usually a code violation.
 Fixed-it Friday photos are creative modifications which coincidentally are often code violations as well.
 If you see a good WW or FF application, you can submit photos here.

 Feel free to explore the menus at the top of the screen to find my published articles, the Allegion Code Reference Guide, online training, information on school security, fire doors, safety glazing, and more.
 There are also links to resources outside of this site, like the Allegion website, code information by state, and the Building Code Forum – a discussion group about codes.
-In the header you will find a search box, and a help button to connect you with local Allegion code assistance.
-In the right sidebar you can subscribe to daily or weekly email notifications of new posts on iDigHardware.
+In the header you will find a search box, and in the right sidebar there is a help button to connect you with a local Allegion Code Expert (the ACE Network).
+There is also a button you can use to subscribe to daily or weekly email notifications of new posts on iDigHardware.

 I hope this site helps you find the information you need.
 If there is anything related to doors and hardware that you can’t find, or if you have suggestions about the site, drop me an email!